 ACORD, Kenya Programme in partnership with UN Women, WIFIP and other CSOs Network have been working with women political aspirants in Kenya with a focus in Kisumu and Migori since January 2012.
 The initiative has been geared towards encouraging women to actively participate in leadership, in specific having women vie for legislative and governance positions through the electoral process.
 Through mentoring and training women were supported to gain better understanding of the political landscape in which they operate.

-The ACORD, Kenya Programme also organized a learning tour to Rwanda for the women; aimed at enhancing their participation in conflict prevention and peace building.
-The women in the program benefited through the learn powerful lessons from their women counterparts in Rwanda.
+ACORD Kenya also organized a learning tour to Rwanda for the women aimed at enhancing their participation in conflict prevention and peace building.
+The women in the programme benefited from the powerful lessons of their women counterparts in Rwanda.
 Testimonies and stories following the 1994 genocide were prominent during their discussion.
 The tour was an attempt by ACORD to underscore the need for lasting peace for the exercise of sustainable leadership and power.

 Achieving the program outcomes has had its challenges, however great strides have been made through a combination of strategies and initiatives.
 For example ensuring that women themselves are confident in their ability to lead has helped increase their self esteem, secondly, preparing constituents (voters) to receive women and view them as competent to represent their interests, Civic education centered on the benefits of the new constitution was a critical tool in this process.
 Following the recent primary process we now have seven women on the March 4th ballot despite the challenges with the primaries.